 After the agreement was reached, Downing was reported not to have returned to the victim’s house to install the new roof.

-Eventually, Downing stopped returning the victim’s calls.
-The victim told investigators no materials had been delivered, and no work done.
+After several calls, Downing stopped returning the victim’s calls.
+The victim told investigators no materials had been delivered and no work done.

 In early August 2018, occupants of a residence in Mountain Home told authorities they had contracted with Downing and his company, Highbridge Roofing and Construction, to do repairs on their roof for $1,700.